Agape Trust Project Plan for Young Mothers

 In the beginning of this year the authorities intended to take two baby girls away from their young mothers, two sisters age 20 and 21, after they had been unable to pay their rents and ended up on the street.
 They had nowhere to go since their own family lived in conditions not suitable for children.
 Their mother, always drunk, swore at them, told them how worthless they were and threw them out.

-The young women were grateful for the offered help and came to live with us.
+The young women we have helped were grateful for the offered help and came to live with us.
 During the time they stay with us they are encouraged emotionally as well as trained in necessary life skills in order to prepare them for an independent life.
 We encourage their spiritual awareness and help them in their seeking for or walking with God.

 Since we know there are many other girls that might end up in a similar situation we have a vision to expand this ministry and therefore purchased a 2.5 ha (6 acres) property where we built a little cottage.
 The plan is to also build a bigger house where 4-6 girls can live with their children and looking a little further into the future one or two more cottages can be built.